-The Archives Unleashed Cloud, referred to as AUK, is an open-source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.
+The Archives Unleashed Cloud is an open-source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.

-AUK is a component of the Archives Unleashed Project, which empowers researchers, scholars, librarians and archivists to access and explore their web archival collections.
-As accessibility is a main priority of the project, AUK supports this goal by providing a web-based front end for users to access the Archives Unleashed Toolkit.
+The Cloud is a component of the Archives Unleashed Project, which empowers researchers, scholars, librarians and archivists to access and explore their web archival collections.
+As accessibility is a main priority of the project, the Archives Unleashed Cloud supports this goal by providing a web-based front end for users to access the most-recent version of the Archives Unleashed Toolkit.

-For more information on the AUK platform, as well as the basics of web archiving and the WARC file format, check out our about page.
+For more information on the Cloud platform, as well as the basics of web archiving and the WARC file format, check out our about page.

 Audience and Application